Want to perform? Apply here (2020-21).

 March 16, 17, and 18, 2021 on Zoom.

 The Virtual International Arts Festival for Social Change highlights the works and inspirations of MDD’s global artist and scholar colleagues.
 The international festival creates a space for artists, scholars, and audiences to share, respond, and reflect beyond traditional, hierarchical, and commercial performance spaces and their support structures that often exclude people and limit access.
-In three evenings, the March 2021 Festival presents X artists from X countries, and X time zones.
+In three evenings, the March 2021 Festival presented 19 artists from 5 countries.

 Tuesday, March 16th, 2021

 Charisma Bosley is a dance major at Georgian Court University.
 As a dancer, she hopes to raise awareness for critical concerns and social conflicts for instance, Black Lives Matter protest, animal cruelty, women empowerment, and other modern-day circumstances through dance performances.
 Dance is the language that the body expresses through movement and she fell deeply upon the philosophy.

 Ramya Kapadia is a Durham-based Bharatanatyam dancer, choreographer, instructor and a Carnatic vocalist.
 She tours all over the United States & abroad to present solo & group works.
 She also provides vocal accompaniment to dancers around the world and composes music for their productions.
 Ramya has Master’s degrees in Medical Physics and Neuroscience and pursues the arts full time now.
 She runs the Natyarpana School of Dance & Music in Durham, NC, and is also the Associate Director of Maryland-based Prakriti Dance.

 She received the Ella Pratt Emerging Artist Award from the Durham Arts Council in 2010 and the Choreography Fellowship from the North Carolina Dance Alliance in 2016.